 You do not need a reason and you do not need someone to support your application.

-You can apply for a proxy vote anytime throughout the year or no later than 6 working day before polling day.
+You can apply for a proxy vote anytime throughout the year.